MPAT-eu/handbook/01_general_information.md

 ### The MPAT Workflow

 MPAT is a tool for journalists.
-Therefore, the initial idea when conceiving the editor was to split the application development process into three steps, illustrated in **Fig. 1** :
+Therefore, the initial idea when conceiving the editor was to split the application development process into three steps, illustrated in *Figure 1-1* :

 1. The journalist develops a concept for a story.
 This concept serves as a basis for an HbbTV application concept.
 The application concept is bound to the feature set of the MPAT editor, illustrated by the *MPAT Handbook*, and can be conceived together with an MPAT application creator.
 In other words, based on the journalistic concept and with the help of an MPAT Handbook (which describes features and development workflows), journalists and application creators develop a concept for an interactive HbbTV application.